NCAR/amwg_dev/CODE_OF_CONDUCT.md

 ## References

-This Code of Conduct borrowed some materials provided by [MDTF](https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/CODE_OF_CONDUCT.md).
+The current Code of Conduct borrowed some materials provided by [MDTF](https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/CODE_OF_CONDUCT.md).

+More generally, the CGD code of conduct can be find [here](https://www.cgd.ucar.edu/about/diversity).

 amwg_dev GitHub Date: Sep 5, 2023.